 Interviewer: That sounds sensible, but surely you must come across unexpected hold ups like road works or unusually heavy traffic.

-James: Of course that is possible but I use a very advanced GPS which also updates me on traffic conditions so it does’t happen very often and I usually try to avoid the rush hour traffic if I can.
+James: Of course that is possible but I use a very advanced GPS which also updates me on traffic conditions so it doesn’t happen very often and I usually try to avoid the rush hour traffic if I can.

 Interviewer: Ok.
 I suppose with all of that traveling you must get up very early.